yulew/PhDProject/README.md

 The practical goal of the project is to forcast the lifetime of polymer networks.
 But as the fractures on a polymer network is a random network problem, the physical dynamics can be mapped to a mathematical random graph.

 As the random fracture process is a Markov process also, in which the random fracture events exhibit correlations in the time-series processes.
-Thus, the fracture dynamics were numerically simulated with a kinetic Monte Carlo method in Python.
+Thus, the fracture dynamics can be numerically simulated with a kinetic Monte Carlo method.

 During the dynamics, we focused on locating a spanning (or percolating) cluster in the network.
 This is again a math problem called percolation theory.
-In a numerical simulation, we can let the computer or the program identify such percolating cluster by an efficient tree-based algorithm by Newman (https://link.aps.org/doi/10.1103/PhysRevE.64.016706).
+In a numerical simulation, we can make the computer identify such a percolating cluster using an efficient tree-based algorithm by Newman (https://link.aps.org/doi/10.1103/PhysRevE.64.016706).

-I created this program in Python to simulate a whole random dynamic process.
+I created this program in Python to simulate this stochastic dynamical process.
 But remember, as a one probable process is only one possible copy.
 I have to simulate many copies for each set of parameters.

 ##